icons8/lunacy-docs/docs/basics.md

 |  <embed type="image/svg+xml" alt="prototyping" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/NJc1I6eaxk21Auc91YH7XA.svg" width="500" />   |   **Prototyping.**   Activate prototyping options and turn your static designs into interactive prototypes.
 Here's <a href="https://lunacy.docs.icons8.com/prototyping/" target="_blank">how it works</a>. |
 | <embed type="image/svg+xml" alt="selection_properties" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/-zycpFIau0603lT5epFZFQ.svg" width="500" />  |     **Selection properties.**  Shows the colors and fonts used in selected layers. |

+### Export tab

-Click on the **Export** tab to open up export settings for your entire project or click individual/multiple layers to export just them.
+Click on the **Export** tab to open up export settings for your entire project or select individual/multiple layers to export just them.
 Read in detail about <a href="https://lunacy.docs.icons8.com/export_new/#export-settings" target="_blank">export settings</a>.

-You can also use the **Linked Design** option to include embed links to Lunacy layers directly into website code: when you update them in Lunacy, they'll be automatically updated on your website.
+Use the **Linked Design** option to include embed links to your designs directly into website code: when you update them in Lunacy, they'll be automatically updated on your website.
 Learn more about linked design <a href="https://lunacy.docs.icons8.com/linked_design/" target="_blank">in this section</a>.

-The **Code** tab <a href="https://lunacy.docs.icons8.com/export/#code-preview-and-linked-design" target="_blank">displays the code corresponding</a> to your layers.
+Also, on the **Export** tab, you can see the <a href="https://lunacy.docs.icons8.com/export/#code-preview-and-linked-design" target="_blank">displays the code corresponding</a> to selected layers.

 #### Right panel properties with no selected layers